stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Service**
 <br>
 <br>
 Are we here to help others?
 I don't know.
 But it sure feels good and if everyone was to take a role in their community, we would solve societal issues at their source: individuals and communities instead of countries and cultures.
-Here are a few ideas:
+Here are a few ideas for volunteer work:
 - Community Garden
 - Hospice Center
 - Homeless Shelter